Cham Island, also called Cu Lao Cham, is located 20 km to the east of Hoi An Ancient Town, and 50km from Da Nang City, Vietnam.

-Cu Lao Cham consists of 8 islands: Hon Lao, Hon Dai, Hon Mo, Hon Kho Me, Hon Kho Con, Hon La, Hon Tai and Hon Ong.
-The population on these islands consists of about 3,000 people.
+Cu Lao Cham consists of 8 islands: Hon Lao, Hon Dai, Hon Mo, Hon Kho Me, Hon Kho Con, Hon La, Hon Tai, and Hon Ong.
+The population on these islands consists of about 3,000 people, working as fishing men, and a few of them serving tourists when tourism started here.

-Travel to Cham Island (Cu Lao Cham) is a journey to discover the most beautiful island of Hoi An, Quang Nam Province, Vietnam.
-Tourists can live with sea and enjoy quiet white sandy beaches of Bai Dang, Bai Ong, Bai Chong, and Bai Huong, and do many activities such as snorkeling, watching coral reef, or visiting Hai Tang Pagoda, 200-year Ancient Well, and Lang Yen Communal House.
+Travel to Cham Island is an exciting journey to live with the sea, enjoy the lovely white sandy beaches of Bai Dang, Bai Ong, Bai Chong, and Bai Huong, and visit Hai Tang Pagoda, 200-year Ancient Well, and Lang Yen Communal House.
+Besides, you can do many sea activities, such as snorkeling, and watching coral reefs.

 1. The best time to visit Cham Island

-Cham Island (Cu Lao Cham), as well as other parts of Central Vietnam, has two seasons of rain and dryness.
-Due to the impact of global climate change, the rainfall is very little, and some small storms often affect the island.
-If you want to make sure your trip better, you should check the weather forecast before booking your journeys to Cham Island.
+Cham Island as well as other parts of Central Vietnam has two seasons of rain and dryness.
+Due to the impact of global climate change, storms can affect the island from the end of June to September.
+If you want to make sure your trip is better, you should check the weather forecast before booking your journey to this island.

-- The fresh environment of nature: Cu Lao Cham has clean air, good security.
-Lots of trees and hills, coral reefs are preserved to preserve rare coral varieties and to develop the local tourism industry.
+- The fresh environment of nature: Cu Lao Cham has clean air and good security.
+Many trees in the hills and coral reefs are preserved to preserve rare coral varieties and to develop the local tourism industry.

 - Friendly fishermen: You will meet a lot of friendly and open-minded people.
 They will welcome you as their relatives.
 Sometimes you see a stranger greeting, smiling, or quickly talking to you.

-- Beautiful natural beaches: Many beautiful beaches are still wild with clean water for swimming and diving.
+- Beautiful beaches: Many beaches in Cham Island, which are considered the beautiful beaches in Hoi An, are still wild with clean water for swimming and diving.

 - Fresh seafood: Cham Island is an excellent place to taste fresh seafood.
-Most of the people are fishermen, so you can find a lot of fresh seafood just coming from the sea, and many crabs or fishes still alive at the markets or local restaurants.
+Most of the people are fishermen, so you can find a lot of fresh seafood just coming from the sea, and many crabs or fish are still alive at the markets or local restaurants.

-- Cu Lao Cham does not use plastic bags.
+- No plastic bags: Cu Lao Cham does not use plastic bags.
 The local people support this activity strongly to protect the environment of the island, and the tourists should note this.

 Now is your turn to explore Cham Island and share it more with us and your friends.